ruslanmv/Diffusion-Models-in-Machine-Learning/README.md

 We are interested to know  how the diffusion works.
 The achievement of those technologies has been possible thanks to the long scientific works during the History.

-We are going to  build an interesting program in python that will generate images by using the diffusion and recap the theory of the diffusion process.
+In this blog post, we are going to  build an interesting program in python that will generate images by using the diffusion and recap the theory of the diffusion process like the following

 ### MNIST